vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 I have done weight-lifting exercises off and on, but mostly off, till about 2021.
 I started doing weight-lifting exercises regularly in November 2021 and have ramped them up slowly since then.
+I started with dumb bells and in 2025 I expanded to kettlebells.
 See [here](weight-lifting-exercises-with-history.md) for details.

 ## Push-ups